mrmcc3/faunadb-clj/README.md

 ### Motivation

+At this stage it's just to explore FQL in clojure.

 ### Planned Features

 - minimal dep requirements.
 Java 11, Clojure, data.json
-- FQL implemented asclojure functions returning data marked with ^:op
+- FQL implemented as clojure functions
 - Macros for making FQL more like familiar clojure
 - Spec validated FQL at dev time